frieRynz/OS_projerct-Antony2008/README.md

         text_box.disabled = True
 ```
 </br>
-8) **GUI for User Input:**</br>
+8) **GUI for User Input:**

-- Creates an interactive UI in the Jupyter Notebook using ipywidgets so the user can:
+Creates an interactive UI in the Jupyter Notebook using ipywidgets so the user can:
 - Type a movie review.
 - Click a button to trigger sentiment prediction with RAM simulation.

 ```
 import ipywidgets as widgets